Program Goals

 • Session 4: Effective Communication – This one-day work session on communications presents a deep dive into individual communication preferences — how to receive and provide information effectively in light of varied communication preferences, as well as how to handle conflict and minimize miscommunication.

-• Session 5: Momentum – Applied Skills to Bridge Organizations and Sites – Participants will began this half-day work session with a learning component focusing on leading through change.
+• Session 5: Momentum – Applied Skills to Bridge Organizations and Sites – Participants will begin this half-day work session with a learning component focusing on leading through change.
 The group then worked together to apply leadership skills to leading teams across organizations and sites and effectively addressing differing expectations, incentives and cultures.

 Assessments